-Developing applications exclusively for Mac, iPhone, and iPad.
+Developing applications exclusively for Mac, iPad, and iPhone.
 We’re an employee-owned company dedicated to awesome software and enthusiastic customer support in beautiful Seattle, Washington.

 From our roots as a consulting company in the early ‘90s, the Omni Group has enjoyed sustained growth.
 Our early focus on the NeXT platform allowed us to transition to Mac OS X and iOS.
 We’ve enjoyed contributing to the success of those platforms and sharing in their phenomenal growth.